 Principle 2: Board composition

 The Group has a separate Chairman (our founder, Sir Malcolm Walker) and Chief Executive (Tarsem Dhaliwal) to ensure that responsibilities, accountabilities and decision making are balanced effectively across the Group.
-The Board comprises a Chairman, Chief Executive, and two additional directors (who are both fully involved in the day to day running of the business) together with three directors representing the interests of Brait, our external shareholder.
-The wider trading board of Iceland Foods Limited, includes our Finance Director, Legal Director and other department Heads (such as IT, e-commerce, Supply Chain, Buying, Retail Operations, HR, Marketing and Central Services).
+The Board comprises a Chairman, Chief Executive, Chief Financial Officer and two additional directors, who are both fully involved in the day to day running of the business.
+The wider trading board of Iceland Foods Limited, includes our Legal Director and other department Heads (such as IT, e-commerce, Supply Chain, Buying, Retail Operations, HR, Marketing and Central Services).

-Topco Board directors meet at least four times per year, at fixed board meetings, either at our Head Office in Deeside, or in London, supplemented by additional board meetings or teleconferences (our external shareholder, Brait, is based in South Africa), as and when required.
+Group Board directors meet at least four times per year, at fixed board meetings, supplemented by additional board meetings or teleconferences as and when required.
 The wider trading board of Iceland Foods, however, meets on a regular weekly basis.
 All such meetings are conducted behind closed doors and are used as forums for raising or discussing successes, views, ideas and challenges that present themselves, on an open basis.
-Topco board directors and the wider trading board are presented with appropriate information packs in advance of those meetings, including updates on trading, store information, financial performance, marketing information and strategy.
+Group board directors and the wider trading board are presented with appropriate information packs in advance of those meetings, including updates on trading, store information, financial performance, marketing information and strategy.

-We think the size and composition of our board, at both Topco and trading level, is appropriate to our large yet family-oriented business, with appropriate representation at the right level, for our external shareholder.
+We think the size and composition of our board, at both Group and trading level, is appropriate to our large yet family-owned and oriented business.
 Individual directors make sufficient time available to their respective teams, and then to the trading board, to ensure valuable contributions are made.

 The Audit Committee (a committee appointed by the Board, that deals with all material questions concerning auditing and accounting policy of the group, and its financial controls and systems, and other operational matters such as overseeing stock loss in stores, data protection compliance, and regulatory compliance with the Groceries Supply Code of Practice (GSCOP)), considers and addresses business issues and meets on a bi-annual basis.